Lidiya135/Lidiya135/README.md

 #### ✨ _About Me_ ✨

-- 🌱 I’m currently learning web development but passionate frontend developer
+- 🌱 I’m currently learning web development but more interested in frontend developer
 - 💬 Ask me about anything you want
 - 📫 How to reach me: lidiyawati315@gmail.com
 - 😄 Pronouns: She/Her